jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 19)	What is the name of the button on the upper left hand corner of the GNOME 3 desktop that you use to “launch applications?”

-20)	What is the name of the default Ubuntu desktop environment?
+20)	What is the name of the default Ubuntu desktop environment as of April 2018?

 ### Podcast Questions